 Total U.S. jobs

-The economy added 315,000 jobs in August
+National economy added 353,000 jobs in January

-The professional and business services sector led the way with a net gain of 68,000 jobs in August, while the health care and social assistance sector added 62,000 jobs.
+The professional and business services sector added a net 74,000 jobs in January, while retailers added 45,000 jobs.

 Manufacturers added 23,000 jobs in January, while construction firms added a net 11,000 jobs.